 Our children pointedly understand what many adults have trouble seeing: their upbringing in a Jewish home is based on the shared values of their parents.
 “Did your husband convert?” people often ask.
 “He didn’t need to,” I reply.
 Ingrained in my children is a lesson many adults have yet to learn, which is that Jews and Blacks have a shared history of oppression as well as one of championing justice, civic engagement, coalition-making, and allyship.

 Being Black Jews, our kids are benefitting from unique modeling from their grandparents.
 Their Black Baptist paternal grandparents are in the front row for every performance at Sunday school; they clap along as the children sing the classic Hebrew song “Hinei Ma Tov,” which fittingly translates to, “How good it is to sit together.”
 On the maternal side, their Jewish grandmother was a teacher at an all-Black school in Atlanta in the 1960s.
 She is currently putting her life’s work down on paper so her grandchildren will understand her community action as part of her legacy.
-Jews and Blacks have long shared the belief that education, and teaching our histories, in particular, is an out from oppression.
+Jews and Black people have long shared the belief that education, and teaching our histories, in particular, is an out from oppression.

 At Sunday school, when the children learn about tzedakah — like they do every year — they learn the importance of helping others.
 Justice is the derivation of tzedakah.
 From a young age, Jews are taught that being nice is not enough — we must make right of injustices.
 We are taught that it is our Jewish responsibility and tradition to create tikkun olam, to do our part in repairing the world.
 Remarkably, young children constantly find opportunities to be civically conscious: on the playground, modeling inclusion, saying sorry when they hurt someone, and speaking up in defense of others.
 In the simplicity of their actions, adults can learn from children who are brave enough to find strength within their tender voices.